Binary heap: Extract

 Steps 2 and 3, which restore the heap property by comparing and possibly swapping a node with one of its children, are called the down-heap (also known as bubble-down, percolate-down, sift-down, sink-down, trickle down, heapify-down, cascade-down, fix-down, extract-min or extract-max, or simply heapify) operation.

+A short animation depicting extracting a value from a binary max-heap.